 The blanket ladder is a great solution for storing extra blankets out in the open so your guests don’t have to tell you they’re cold in your freezing house.
 Or they can hang bath towels on it to dry if they aren’t keen on hanging them in a shared bathroom.
 I guess I just assume all guests are as fussy as me.

 If you’ve ever tried shopping for wooden nightstands of a particular size and look, you know they come dear.
-I was excited to spot this set (available at Allmodern and Amazon) which was just about the look I wanted and had USB charging tastefully built in AND came in at around $100 each.
+I was excited to spot this Notre Dame Nightstand which is just about the look I wanted and had USB charging tastefully built in AND came in at around $100 each.
 Previously, we had extension cords run up behind our vintage end tables acting as nightstands so guests could charge their devices.
 NOT THE LOOK.

 Overall I’m happy with these nightstands but needed to upgrade the pulls with a set of 3″ hex handles with backplates from CB2 to make them look classier.
 The quality of the wood isn’t bad for the price point but they are a redder hue than I had hoped.